 - timeout (float) The number of seconds to wait for results before the operation times out. - propagate (bool) If any of the tasks raises an exception, the exception will be reraised when this flag is set. - interval (float) Time to wait (in seconds) before retrying to retrieve a result from the set.
 Note that this does not have any effect when using the amqp result store backend, as it does not use polling. - callback (Callable) Optional callback to be called for every result received.
 Must have signature (task_id, value) No results will be returned by this function if a callback is specified.
 The order of results is also arbitrary when a callback is used.
-To get access to the result object for a particular id you'll have to generate an index first: index = {r.id: r for r in gres.results.values()} Or you can create new result objects on the fly: result = app.AsyncResult(task_id) (both will take advantage of the backend cache anyway). - no_ack (bool) Automatic message acknowledgment (Note that if this is set to False then the messages will not be acknowledged). - Raises celery.exceptions.TimeoutError if timeout isn't None and the operation takes longer than timeout seconds.
+To get access to the result object for a particular id you'll have to generate an index first: index = {r.id: r for r in gres.results.values()} Or you can create new result objects on the fly: result = app.AsyncResult(task_id) (both will take advantage of the backend cache anyway). - no_ack (bool) Automatic message acknowledgment (Note that if this is set to False then the messages will not be acknowledged). - disable_sync_subtasks (bool) Disable tasks to wait for sub tasks this is the default configuration.
+CAUTION do not enable this unless you must.

+Raises celery.exceptions.TimeoutError - if timeout isn't None and the operation takes longer than timeout seconds.